ONEOK (NYSE:OKE) PT Raised to $102.00

-ONEOK (NYSE:OKE – Get Free Report) had its target price increased by investment analysts at Scotiabank from $88.00 to $102.00 in a report released on Friday, Benzinga reports.
-The brokerage currently has a “sector outperform” rating on the utilities provider’s stock.
-Scotiabank’s target price points to a potential upside of 10.44% from the stock’s current price.
+ONEOK (NYSE:OKE – Get Free Report) had its target price raised by equities researchers at Citigroup from $85.00 to $102.00 in a research report issued on Tuesday, Benzinga reports.
+The brokerage currently has a “buy” rating on the utilities provider’s stock.
+Citigroup’s target price suggests a potential upside of 11.70% from the company’s previous close.

-A number of other research firms have also recently commented on OKE.
-JPMorgan Chase & Co. upped their price target on ONEOK from $89.00 to $92.00 and gave the stock an “overweight” rating in a research note on Wednesday, June 26th.
-Wells Fargo & Company upped their price target on ONEOK from $91.00 to $100.00 and gave the stock an “overweight” rating in a research note on Friday.
-Truist Financial increased their price objective on ONEOK from $81.00 to $83.00 and gave the company a “hold” rating in a research note on Wednesday, July 31st.
-Mizuho increased their price objective on ONEOK from $81.00 to $85.00 and gave the company a “neutral” rating in a research note on Friday, July 26th.
-Finally, StockNews.com upgraded ONEOK from a “sell” rating to a “hold” rating in a research note on Friday, May 17th.
-One analyst has rated the stock with a sell rating, nine have given a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $88.46.
+A number of other equities analysts have also issued reports on OKE.
+Truist Financial upped their target price on ONEOK from $81.00 to $83.00 and gave the company a “hold” rating in a research report on Wednesday, July 31st.
+Tudor Pickering raised ONEOK to a “hold” rating in a research report on Thursday, July 18th.
+JPMorgan Chase & Co. upped their price target on ONEOK from $89.00 to $92.00 and gave the company an “overweight” rating in a research report on Wednesday, June 26th.
+Royal Bank of Canada upped their price target on ONEOK from $84.00 to $89.00 and gave the company a “sector perform” rating in a research report on Thursday, August 22nd.
+Finally, Morgan Stanley upped their price target on ONEOK from $90.00 to $93.00 and gave the company an “equal weight” rating in a research report on Monday, June 10th.
+One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and nine have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, ONEOK presently has a consensus rating of “Hold” and a consensus target price of $89.92.

-ONEOK (NYSE:OKE – Get Free Report) last released its quarterly earnings results on Monday, August 5th.
-The utilities provider reported $1.33 EPS for the quarter, topping analysts’ consensus estimates of $1.21 by $0.12.
+ONEOK (NYSE:OKE – Get Free Report) last announced its earnings results on Monday, August 5th.
+The utilities provider reported $1.33 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.21 by $0.12.
 ONEOK had a return on equity of 15.54% and a net margin of 13.41%.
-The company had revenue of $4.89 billion for the quarter, compared to analysts’ expectations of $5.52 billion.
-During the same period in the prior year, the firm earned $1.04 earnings per share.
-As a group, research analysts predict that ONEOK will post 4.98 earnings per share for the current year.
+The company had revenue of $4.89 billion for the quarter, compared to analyst estimates of $5.52 billion.
+During the same period in the prior year, the company posted $1.04 EPS.
+As a group, sell-side analysts predict that ONEOK will post 5.05 EPS for the current fiscal year.

-Several hedge funds have recently made changes to their positions in OKE.
-Charles Schwab Investment Management Inc. grew its holdings in shares of ONEOK by 21.0% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 12,408,725 shares of the utilities provider’s stock worth $871,341,000 after buying an additional 2,153,295 shares during the last quarter.
-Tortoise Capital Advisors L.L.C. boosted its holdings in ONEOK by 3.5% in the 2nd quarter.
-Tortoise Capital Advisors L.L.C. now owns 6,795,313 shares of the utilities provider’s stock valued at $554,158,000 after purchasing an additional 232,043 shares in the last quarter.
-Northern Trust Corp boosted its holdings in ONEOK by 1.5% in the 4th quarter.
-Northern Trust Corp now owns 5,754,127 shares of the utilities provider’s stock valued at $404,055,000 after purchasing an additional 85,736 shares in the last quarter.
-Norges Bank purchased a new stake in ONEOK in the 4th quarter valued at approximately $297,948,000.
-Finally, Kayne Anderson Capital Advisors LP boosted its holdings in ONEOK by 28.7% in the 1st quarter.
-Kayne Anderson Capital Advisors LP now owns 3,705,367 shares of the utilities provider’s stock valued at $297,059,000 after purchasing an additional 825,464 shares in the last quarter.
-Hedge funds and other institutional investors own 69.13% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Centennial Bank AR grew its stake in shares of ONEOK by 11.5% in the second quarter.
+Centennial Bank AR now owns 2,029 shares of the utilities provider’s stock worth $165,000 after purchasing an additional 210 shares in the last quarter.
+Dana Investment Advisors Inc. grew its stake in shares of ONEOK by 3.8% in the second quarter.
+Dana Investment Advisors Inc. now owns 3,868 shares of the utilities provider’s stock worth $315,000 after purchasing an additional 143 shares in the last quarter.
+Teachers Retirement System of The State of Kentucky grew its stake in shares of ONEOK by 32.0% in the second quarter.
+Teachers Retirement System of The State of Kentucky now owns 383,414 shares of the utilities provider’s stock worth $31,267,000 after purchasing an additional 93,000 shares in the last quarter.
+Cetera Investment Advisers grew its stake in shares of ONEOK by 1.6% in the second quarter.
+Cetera Investment Advisers now owns 624,857 shares of the utilities provider’s stock worth $50,957,000 after purchasing an additional 9,581 shares in the last quarter.
+Finally, Advisory Alpha LLC grew its stake in shares of ONEOK by 10.0% in the second quarter.
+Advisory Alpha LLC now owns 3,993 shares of the utilities provider’s stock worth $326,000 after purchasing an additional 364 shares in the last quarter.
+69.13% of the stock is currently owned by institutional investors.

 ONEOK Company Profile